 - ► Supervision Ratio (10:1): Once you graduate, you are considered a post-graduate applicant and must meet a different "clientcontact-to-supervision ratio" requirement which continues on until the end of your internship.
 At this point, you must receive at least one (1) hour of individual supervision or two (2) hours of group supervision for ten client contact hours in a given week.
 If you obtain more than 10 hours in that week, you must receive one (1) additional hour of individual supervision or two (2) additional hours of group supervision that same week.
-For example, if you treated 12 clients in a given week, you must receive two (2) hours of individual supervision hours or four (4) hours of group supervision in the same week to meet the supervision ratio.
+For example, if you treated 12 dients in a given week, you must receive two (2) hours of individual supervision hours or four (4) hours of group supervision in the same week to meet the supervision ratio.
 Review the Hours of Experience Checklist to make sure you're on track with gaining the required hours of experience. - ► Advertise Appropriately as a Post-Graduate Applicant: Advertisements for an applicant who is waiting for his or her intern registration number should be truthful and not misleading.
 Your advertisements should be done with the oversight and approval of your employer.
 The advertisements should include an appropriate title and specific disclosures regarding supervision and employment.
 A title that shows a good faith effort that substantially complies with truthful advertising is "MFT Intern Registration Applicant."
-Additional relevant information that should be included is 1) the name of your employer or the name of the entity for which you volunteer and 2) the fact that you are supervised by a licensed person.
+Additional relevant information that should be included is 1) the name of your employer or the name of the entity for which you volunteer and 2) the fact that you are supervised by a licensed person

-- A minimum of 3,000 hours of experience is required to obtain the MFT licensure. - ☐ Such experience must be gained in no less than 104 weeks, which can start from the time an applicant is a Trainee to the end of the applicant's internship period. - ☐ No more than forty (40) hours of experience may be credited for any seven consecutive days.

-- At least 500 hours of experience must be accrued in diagnosing and treating couples, families and children.
+MFT HOURS OF EXPERIENCE CHECKLIST (ON OR AFTER 1/1/2012) Total Number of Hours Required A minimum of 3,000 hours of experience is required to obtain the MFT licensure. ☐ Such experience must be gained in no less than 104 weeks, which can start from the time an applicant is Trainee to the end of the applicant's internship period. ☐ No more than forty (40) hours of experience may be credited for any seven consecutive days.
+Couples/Families/Children At least 500 hours of experience must be accrued in diagnosing and treating couples, families and children.
 The first 150 hours of treating couples and families are double-counted to total 300.
-The 300 hours count toward the 500 minimum. - ☐ The incentive hours do not count toward the 40 maximum and do not count toward the client contact to supervision ratios.

-Psychological Tests, Clinical Notes, Progress and Process Notes/Client-Centered Advocacy

-- No more than a combined total of 500 hours of experience will be credited for: - Administering and evaluating psychological tests, writing clinical reports, writing progress and process notes; and - · Client-centered advocacy.

-No more than 500 hours of experience will be credited for providing group therapy or group counseling.
-(Groups of children can be counted under the "children" category.)

-☐ No more than 375 hours of experience may be counted toward providing psychotherapy, crisis, or other counseling services via telehealth (telephone and Internet therapy).
+The 300 hours count toward the 500 minimum. ☐ The incentive hours do not count toward the 40 maximum and do not count toward the client contact to supervision ratios Psychological Tests, Clinical Notes, Progress and Process Notes/Client-Centered Advocacy No more than a combined total of 500 hours of experience will be credited for: · Administering and evaluating psychological tests, writing clinical reports, writing progress and process notes; and · Client-centered advocacy.
+Group Therapy No more than 500 hours of experience will be credited for providing group therapy or group counseling.
+(Groups of children can be counted under the "children" category.) ☐ No more than 375 hours of experience may be counted toward providing psychotherapy, crisis, or other counseling services via telehealth (telephone and Internet therapy).
+Professional Enrichment ☐ No more than a combined total of 1,000 hours of experience for professional enrichment activities can be